danfinlay/face-lapse/README.md

 - Take a folder of photographs
 - Line up their pupils
 - Stitch them into a video file
+- Have chatGPT write as much of the code as possible (It did!
+Kinda!)

 ## Status